EvictionLab/eviction-lab-website/content/updates/research/the-growing-risk-of-eviction-in-the-suburbs/index.md

 postauthortitle: The Eviction Lab
 authorpic: /images/bios/elab_thumb_sm.jpg
 fbImage: growing-risk-suburban-eviction-social.png
+description: 'American suburbs have changed dramatically over the last several decades.
+Over time, they’ve become poorer, more diverse, and the site of a growing share of eviction cases.'
 listSummary: 'American suburbs have changed dramatically over the last several decades.
 Over time, they’ve become poorer, more diverse, and the site of a growing share of eviction cases.'
 scripts:
   - charts